 - representing the general counsel of a well-known public company in audit committee, SEC and DOJ investigations of alleged vendor fraud and accounting problems.

 Awards & Accolades

-- Recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the areas of white-collar crime and government investigations, in 2010, 2011, 2012, and 2013
+- Recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the areas of white-collar crime and government investigations, in 2010 through 2014

 - Recognized in Best Lawyers in America, 2013 and 2014, in the areas of Securities Regulation and White Collar Criminal Defense

 - Recognized in New York Super Lawyers, 2007, 2010, 2011, 2012 and 2013.

 - Co-chaired PLI’s full-day CLE conference titled “White Collar Crime: Prosecutors and Regulators Speak” in 2008, 2009, 2010, 2011, 2012, and 2013

 - Moderated a panel titled “Trials in the 21stCentury: Legal and Practical Issues Presented by the Electronic Age” at the 2013 New York Council of Defense Lawyers retreat